As a Special Education teacher, writing an IEP is the biggest aspect of our job.

 - Comments and a summary on data collected to show the progress that is being made towards meeting their IEP goals.

-What information should the teacher should be including in the IEP Progress Report?
+What information should the teacher include in the IEP Progress Report?

 Here are some components to look at to make sure you have all of the information needed for a good IEP Progress report: